xmihol00/kddm1_proj_2023/model_training_evaluation.md

 # Model Training and Evaluation
 The following sections summarize how we trained and evaluated our machine learning models.
-We reference the columns of the University dataset by their indices, mapping from column names is available in the following table:
+We provide a only table summarizing the data set below.
+More information about the data set and performed pre-processing is available in the [dataset_analysis.md](dataset_analysis.md) file.
 |  Index  | Column                                         |
 |---------|------------------------------------------------|
 |  0      | Id                                             |